The Ground Beneath Her Feet (1999) is Salman Rushdie’s sixth novel. The story is a variant of the Orpheus/Eurydice myth, with a rock-and-roll twist.

 A Parallel Existence

-Ormus Cama is likely inspired by John Lennon, despite John Lennon making an appearance in the book.
-He has a love for making bread (much like John Lennon) as well as his death playing out in similar circumstances.
+Ormus Cama is likely inspired by John Lennon, despite Lennon making an appearance in the book.
+He has a love for making bread (much like Lennon) as well as his death playing out in similar circumstances.
 In the same fashion as Lennon, Ormus dies right outside his house after being shot by a crazed fan, by a pistol at close range.

 Previous characters from Rushdie’s other novels make appearances throughout, including Homi Catrack and William Methwold from Midnight’s Children.
 S.S.
 Sisodia from The Satanic Verses, and Aurora Zogoiby from The Moor’s Last Sigh.